 Randy had suggested Pinot noir, and while Dan was attending a class at UC Davis, he was encouraged by the instructor to talk to Glenn McGourty, the Viticulture and Plant Science Advisor for Mendocino County, which includes the Anderson Valley where world class Pinot noir is produced.
-The timing was perfect because Dan was also enrolled in a class at the Oregon State University Extension Center the following week, which was located just a few miles from the DANCIN Vineyards site where Glenn just happened to be a presenter that day.
-There would be many discussions between Dan and Glenn beyond their initial meeting after class that day resulting in Glenn's conclusion that Pinot noir was the clear choice!
+The timing was perfect because Dan and Cindy were also enrolled in a class at the Oregon State University Extension Center the following week, which was located just a few miles from the DANCIN Vineyards site where Glenn just happened to be a presenter.
+There would be many discussions between Dan, Cindy and Glenn beyond their initial meeting after class that day resulting in Glenn's conclusion that Pinot noir was the clear choice!
 Glenn offered many compelling reasons, not the least of which was the similarities between the Anderson Valley and their site.
 And so Randy's suggestion was confirmed.
 The really interesting part of the story is that the instructor of that first viticulture class back in 1996 first attended by Dan and Cindy, was none other than…Glenn McGourty!

 Fast forward to today.
 Dan and Cindy are truly blessed to have the opportunity to farm three separate micro-vineyards of Pinot noir.
 (Chardonnay has been added to their program as a natural complement to Pinot noir.)
 It's been a life changing experience and a lot of hard work!
 But it's really cool to be able to work in a "field" that they both truly enjoy!
-Dan is the "winegrape artist" and laborer, while Cindy handles design, marketing, winegrape artistry, pairings and co-manages the Tasting Room and Marketplace with Dan.
+Dan is the "winegrape artist" and laborer, while Cindy shares her passion for baking by creating unique artisan wood-fired pizzas and other pairings, and co-manages the Tasting Room and Marketplace with Dan.
 For more about our Tasting Room and Marketplace, please click here.

-Dan & Cindy want to express their sincere appreciation to the following gifted people for their assistance with illustrating the essence of DANCIN through design and photography: Jodi Keer, Paula Sugarman, Rachell Coe, Judy Monroe and Kirk McKenzie.
+Dan & Cindy want to express their sincere appreciation to the following gifted people for their assistance with illustrating the essence of DANCIN through design and photography: Jodi Keer, Paula Sugarman, Rachell Coe, David Gibb, Judy Monroe and Kirk McKenzie.